-I'm a writer who explores and challenges the conventional wisdom on subjects that broadly touch people's lives.
-Over decades of work as both a journalist and book author, I have examined how accepted practices in one era had unexpected and often devastating consequences in the years that followed.
+I'm a writer who challenges the conventional wisdom on subjects that broadly touch people's lives.
+Over decades of work as a journalist and author, I have examined how accepted practices in one era had unexpected and often devastating consequences in the years that followed.

-I studied at Stanford University, where I received both my bachelor's and master's degrees in history.
-I grew up in Oregon, but now live in New Jersey with my husband and the youngest of my three wise daughters.
+I grew up in Oregon, and received my bachelor's and master's degrees in history from Stanford University.
+I live in New Jersey with my husband, and have three wise daughters.